nicolaiort/stonx-frontend/README.md

 Information aggregation is powered by stonx-backend.

 ## Supported assets (frontend)
+> Warning: We currently save your bitpanda api keys in plaintext in the backend's db, I'm gonna fix that issue soon
 * [x] Bitpanda Wallets
 * [x] Bitpanda Indices
 * [x] ETH Wallets